 Novi Sad is only an hour’s drive away and is located in the heart of Vojvodina province.
 Its location and characteristics make this city an ideal destination for a day trip from Belgrade.

 Although it’s not far from Belgrade, these two cities have different vibes.
-While Belgrade is a bustling city that never sleeps, Novi Sad is a more laid-back place where life moves at a slower pace.
+While Belgrade is a city that never sleeps, Novi Sad is a more laid-back place where life moves at a slower pace.

 The architecture is also quite different.
 Belgrade has a lot of Ottoman influence, whereas Novi Sad’s buildings resemble those of Central European countries like the Czech Republic, Romania, and Hungary.
 Novi Sad is well-known for its beautiful city parks, thriving music scene, amazing art galleries, charming outdoor cafes, and fun bars.